ZornsLemma/ozmoo/acorn-changelog.md

 * Move existing benchmark into benchmarks.json, change make-acorn.py to build using a benchmark from this file and add a new benchmark (a walkthrough of LordVaderUK's Moonbase Escape, courtesy of EdwardianDuck).
 The existing --benchmark option still works and tries to automatically pick the benchmark to use, if this goes wrong the new --named-benchmark and --list-benchmarks options allow the benchmark to be specified explicitly on the command line.

+* Re-use the space allocated to the fast hardware scrolling machine code for the slow hardware scrolling buffer.
+This shrinks the Ozmoo main RAM use by 160 bytes on builds which support slow hardware scrolling (which is supported by default).

 ## 14.22 (alpha 57)

 * Fix corner cases with games that only have one block of non-dynamic memory.
 These were shown up as a side-effect of Fredrik's new "catch" test.